Dr Susan Fitzer

 About me

-I hold a NERC Independent Research Fellowship in the Environmental Management Research Team at the Institute of Aquaculture.
-I joined the Institute of Aquaculture in January 2018 after 6 years of Post-Doctoral research at the University of Glasgow examining the impact of climate change on mussel shell growth.
+I am a Lecturer in marine invertebrate physiology and Programme Director of Marine Biology in the Institute of Aquaculture.
+I joined the Institute of Aquaculture in January 2018 as a NERC Independent Research Fellow after 6 years of Post-Doctoral research at the University of Glasgow examining the impact of climate change on mussel shell growth.
 My research examines how climate change affects shell growth in commercial mussel and oyster aquaculture.

 It was during my PhD at Newcastle University that I developed an interest in the impacts of climate change and in particular ocean acidification and warming on marine plankton, as a food source for juvenile fish studying the multigenerational effects of CO2-induced ocean acidification on the copepod Tisbe battagliai (PhD 2012).
 Before undertaking a PhD I worked as a research technician at the Scottish Association for Marine Science within the Marine Biogeochemistry department.
 Prior to this I graduated from Plymouth University with a master’s degree in Applied Marine Science and an interest in the characterisation of boatyard paints as a source of copper in an estuary (MSc 2006).
 I come from a background of marine biology and biogeosciences, graduating from Plymouth University with a degree in Marine Science and Oceanography (BSc Hons 2005) and an interest in temperature effects on respiration and metabolism in poikilothermic tropical amphibious fishes.